oz123/mate-de-gentoo/README.md

 If you find this work useful, you can do one or more of the following:

- * Install and use these package.
+ * Install and use these packages.
 Give me usefull feedback
  * Star this repository.
  * Tweeter me with a thank you.
  * Donate me a humlbe sum of 2-5€.